Doug Jones (politician): 2017

 On May 11, 2017, Jones announced his candidacy for that year's U.S. Senate special election, running for the seat left open when Sessions was appointed Attorney General.
 Sessions, a Republican, had held the seat since 1997, after Democrat Howell Heflin chose not to run for reelection.
 Jones won the Democratic nomination in August, and became the senator-elect for Alabama after defeating former Alabama Supreme Court judge Roy Moore in the general election on December 12, which was also Jones's 25th wedding anniversary.
+Jones received endorsement from former Vice President Joe Biden.

 Jones received 673,896 votes (50.0%) to Moore's 651,972 votes (48.3%) with 22,852 write-in votes (1.7%).
 After the election, Moore refused to concede.
 He filed a lawsuit attempting to block the state from certifying the election and called for an investigation into voter fraud, as well as a new election.
 On December 28, 2017, a judge dismissed his suit and state officials certified the election results, officially declaring Jones the winner.